Confused about what is a healthy snack for PCOS?

 What makes a good snack for PCOS?

-The key is to balance multiple food groups to lower the glycemic effect of the snack.
+The key to making the best PCOS snack is balancing multiple food groups to lower the glycemic effect of the snack.

 • Select a complex carb (apple, whole grain crackers, red pepper strips)